Course of Study

 Candidates should submit at least half of their chapters to their major professors as they complete them in the first year of writing.
 The professors should return the individual drafts in a timely fashion, normally in three to four weeks for each chapter.
 Some candidates may need as much as an additional year to undertake sufficient revisions.

-Students who plan to graduate in May should submit more polished drafts of at least two thirds of their dissertations to the three members of their Ph.D. committees by October 15.
-Those planning to graduate in December should do so by April 28.
-The students should receive their readers’ comments in a written report by November 15 (or June 30).
+Students should submit more polished drafts of at least two thirds of their dissertations to all members of their Ph.D. committees at least four months prior to the anticipated date of the oral defense.
 Students should not expect the department to send out assurances of graduation to potential employers until this phase is successfully completed.

-By February 28 (or October 15), the candidates should submit complete drafts, including full notes, bibliography, and illustrations to the entire five members of their dissertation committee.
-Candidates who miss the February deadline should not expect to receive degrees in May and run the risk of having to wait until the following December since faculty are not necessarily available in the summer.
+Two months prior to the oral defense, the candidate should submit a complete draft of the dissertation, including full notes, bibliography, and illustrations to the entire dissertation committee.
+Candidates who fail to meet this deadline should not expect to receive degrees at the end of the same semester and run the risk of having to wait until the following semester.
 In exceptional circumstances a small amount of flex time on these deadlines may be granted, but the new deadline must be confirmed with the advisor and the entire committee.
+Students who defend after Graduate School deadline at the end of a given semester do not have to pay tuition for the following session if they complete the defense during the window period.

-At least two (2) months before the oral defense of the dissertation, the candidates must obtain the form for establishing the examining committee (titled Ph.D.
-Final Oral Committee Approval Form) from the Graduate Coordinator.
-The dissertation defense should occur no later than April 30 to allow time for final changes to the manuscript.
+At least two months before the oral defense of the dissertation, the candidates must obtain the Ph.D. warrant from the Graduate Coordinator.
+Students who are planning to graduate at the end of a given semester must defend their dissertation in advance of the end of semester to allow enough time for final changes to the manuscript.
 Under no circumstances should committee members be asked to read material in the last two weeks of any semester.

 Students who do not defend their dissertations within five years of passing their preliminary examinations without an excellent excuse will be asked to retake the exams.
 In exceptional circumstances if a student is not able to complete writing the dissertation within five years, an extension may be granted in consultation with the advisor.
 The advisor then petitions both the department chair and the graduate coordinator for one year’s extension, and the letter and extension agreement are included in the student’s file.